verybadsoldier/Duplicati.BackupExplorer/README.md

 What are we seeing here?
 This is the result of a comparison of the backup `2025-03-06 17:53` as **base** with backup `2025-03-23 16:32` as **target**.
 The file tree always shows the content of the **base**.

 The root node `/` shows information about the whole content, not specific to individual folder or directories.
-The whole base backup is 18.63 GB in size.80% of this data (which is 14.98 GB) in the base backup `2025-03-06 17:53` is also contained in the target backup `2025-03-23 16:32`.
+The whole base backup is 18.63 GB in size.
+80% of this data (which is 14.98 GB) in the base backup `2025-03-06 17:53` is also contained in the target backup `2025-03-23 16:32`.

 In the same way, there is this kind of information for all individual folders and files which are part of the base backup.

 When clicking the "Showing Shared" button, you get the same kind of information but inverted: it will be displayed how much of the base data is *not* included in the target.